Thursday’s Transactions, Writethru | Federal News Network

 Named Tony Reagins as Chief Baseball Development Officer.

-BOSTON RED SOX — Added 1B/3B Triston Cass to the 60-man player pool.
+BOSTON RED SOX — Added 1B/3B Triston Casas to the 60-man player pool.
 Activated LHP Darwinzon Hernandez from 10-day IL.
 Designated INF Christian Arroyo for assignment.

 CHICAGO WHITE SOX — Recalled OF Nicky Delmonico from alternate training site.
 Optioned RHP Dane Dunning to the alternate training site.